da-yin/ccbr1022-nanostring/Readme.md

 The goals of the analysis are:

+- test different normalization methods for scaling the nanostring count data.
+- utilize a generalized linear model(GLM) of the negative binomial family to characterize count data.
 - examine Nanostring data from between 2 to 7 time-points for each patient.
 - look for differences in gene expression between different time-points.